 0110 result of addition 6

-Overflow is detected by looking at two last carries, including carry beyond right-most bit.
-If carry bits are 11 or 00, there is no overflow, if carry bits are 01 or 10, there is overflow.
-And, if there is no overflow, carry beyond right-most bit can be safely ignored.
+Overflow is detected by looking at the two last carries, including carrying beyond the right-most bit.
+If carry bits are 11 or 00, there is no overflow; if carry bits are 01 or 10, there is overflow.
+And, if there is no overflow, carry beyond the right-most bit can be safely ignored.

-Some examples with carries and fifth bit (bit beyond right-most bit)
+Some examples with carries and a fifth bit (a bit beyond right-most bit)

 00111 binary 7